vtrevino/ogmapper/README.md

 - StateMachineGuider:&lt;state-file&gt;

 ### Encodings
 The encoding transforms the DNA sequence to a binary key.
+I recommend BitWise and Plain.

 The **BitwiseAT1GC0Encoding** uses 1 bit per nt, transforming A or T/U to 1 and G or C to 0.
 Any other letter is treated as A. Case-insensitive.
 So, -k 24 will use 24 nt to generate keys of 24 bits for a total of 16,777,216 different keys.
 Increasing k would have an important impact on the index size and memory needed.